Called to Be Culture Warriors

 Holiness (the Process)

 The apostle Paul makes it clear that holiness is a process in which we are active participants, “…let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God (2 Corinthians 7:1).”
-Notice that we are to cleanse ourselves and that we are to perfect holiness.
-This is not a flippant elective that we may approach casually; we perfect holiness in the fear of God.
+Notice that we are to cleanse ourselves and perfect holiness.
+This is not a flippant elective that we can approach casually; we perfect holiness in the fear of God.

 We Are More than Mere Bystanders

-To be clear, holiness is not something that we can achieve through ourselves, by ourselves, or because of ourselves.
+To be clear, holiness is not something that can be achieved through ourselves, by ourselves, or because of ourselves.
 Neither are we clueless bystanders free of responsibility or obligation.
 God calls us to a higher standard of living both internally and externally.
-Thankfully, God has promised that his Spirit will empower us when our strength fails us (Luke 24:49; Romans 8:11).
+Thankfully, God promised that his Spirit will empower us when our strength fails us (Luke 24:49; Romans 8:11).

 God Is Holy

 We can all agree that God is holy, but what does that mean?
 Passages like 1 Samuel 2:2 and Isaiah 6:3 are just two examples of many passages about God’s holiness.
 We could describe the holiness of God as absolute sinless perfection.
 God is unlike any other (Hosea 11:9) and His holiness is the essence of that “otherness.”
 His very being is completely absent of even a trace of sin (James 1:13; Hebrews 6:18).
 He is high above any other, and no one can compare to Him (Psalm 40:5).
 God’s holiness pervades His entire being and shapes all His attributes.
-His love is a holy love, His mercy is holy mercy, and even His anger and wrath are holy anger and holy wrath.
+His love is a holy love, His mercy is holy mercy, and even His anger and wrath is holy (wrap your head around that one).